airbytehq/airbyte/docs/integrations/sources/google-ads.md

 For an existing Google Ads source, when you are updating or removing Custom GAQL Queries, you should also subsequently refresh your source schema to pull in any changes.
 :::

+## Difference between manager and client accounts

+A manager account isn't an "upgrade" of your Google Ads account.
+Instead, it's an entirely new Google Ads account you create.
+Think of a manager account as an umbrella Google Ads account with several individual Google Ads accounts linked to it.
+You can link new and existing Google Ads accounts, as well as other manager accounts.

+You can then monitor ad performance, update campaigns, and manage other account tasks for those client accounts.
+Your manager account can also be given ownership of a client account.
+This allows you to manage user access for the client account.

+[Link](https://support.google.com/google-ads/answer/6139186?hl=en#) for more details on how it works and how you can create it.

+**Manager Accounts (MCC)** primarily focus on account management and oversight.
+They can access and manage multiple client accounts, view shared resources, and handle invitations to link with client accounts.

+**Client Accounts** are more operationally focused.
+They deal with campaign management, bidding, keywords, targeting, extensions, metrics, reporting, billing, and other ad-specific functionalities.

+While both types of accounts can access a wide range of resources in the API, the difference lies in their scope and purpose.
+Manager accounts have a broader oversight, while client accounts delve into the specifics of advertising operations.

+For detailed information, refer to the [official documentation.](https://developers.google.com/google-ads/api/fields/v14/overview)

 ## Note on Conversion Windows

 In digital advertising, a 'conversion' typically refers to a user undertaking a desired action after viewing or interacting with an ad.
 This could be anything from clicking through to the advertiser's website, signing up for a newsletter, making a purchase, and so on.
 The conversion window is the period of time after a user sees or clicks on an ad during which their actions can still be credited to that ad.